SomeRanDev/reflaxe/README.md

 // If "SingleFile" is selected for "fileOutputType", this is the
 // name of the file generated if a directory is provided to "outputDirDefineName". public var defaultOutputFilename: String = "output";

 // -------------------------------------------------------
+// A list of type paths that will be ignored and not generated.
+// Useful in cases where you can optimize the generation of
+// certain Haxe classes to your target's native syntax.
+//
+// For example, ignoring `haxe.ArrayIterator` and generating
+// to the target's native for-loop. public var ignoreTypes: Array<String> = [];

+// -------------------------------------------------------
 // The name of the function used to inject code directly to the target.